 In South Park, our tenant farmer uses a method called holistic grazing which allows the plants to flower throughout the season.
 Holistic grazing involves the field being sectioned into smaller areas for the cattle to graze allowing the rest of the field to recover and flower.
 The farmer carefully monitors the grazing and regularly moves the cattle to a new section and thereby preventing overgrazing.

 " As I’ve been working here over the past 12 years, it’s been lovely to notice the increase in butterfly species and a rise in their numbers"

 Elsewhere, we use the historic plant records to guide us in our restoration of the garden.
 The garden team have been increasing the variety of herbaceous plants and shrubs which also provides a great source of nectar for butterflies and other insects.

 Butterfly Transect Surveys have been carried out over the past 10 years by volunteers which have shown a marked increase in butterfly varieties and also an increase in numbers.

-At least twenty three species of butterfly are known to reside at Croome: Brimstone, Brown Argus, Comma, Common Blue, Essex Skipper, Gatekeeper, Green-veined White, Holly Blue, Large Skipper, Large White, Marbled White, Meadow Brown, Orange Tip, Painted Lady, Peacock, Red Admiral, Ringlet, Silver-washed Fritillary, Small Copper, Small Skipper, Small Tortoiseshell, Small White and Speckled Wood.
+At least twenty five species of butterfly are known to reside at Croome: Brimstone, Brown Argus, Comma, Common Blue, Essex Skipper, Gatekeeper, Green-veined White, Holly Blue, Large Skipper, Large White, Marbled White, Meadow Brown, Orange Tip, Painted Lady, Peacock, Red Admiral, Ringlet, Silver-washed Fritillary, Small Copper, Small Skipper, Small Tortoiseshell, Small White, Purple Hairstreak, White-letter Hairstreak and Speckled Wood.